 Mattermost Webhook Bot

-Mattermost is an open-source Slack alternative with excellent webhook support, ideal for self-hosted team communication.
+Mattermost is an open-source alternative to Slack.
+It has strong webhook support and works well for self-hosted team communication.

 Step-by-Step Setup